MasterJedi2014/MPMB-WotC-Subclasses-for-UA-Classes/README.md

 # This script is currently a work in progress & currently only includes the classes that I have coded into the sheets already.
 It will be updated to include new classes as I code them into the sheets.
 _**This script DOES NOT add the Artificer class because it is not a part of the playtesting for the upcoming revision to 5th Edition.**_

+# This script needs to be added as the FINAL script the user adds for the 2022-2023 One D&D/5.1E UA articles, otherwise the sheet runs into errors.

 **Detailed List of Script Content (In alphabetical order):**
 - Bard Subclasses (8):
   - Creation